gaehlerm/SoftwareEngineering/README.md

 **We write automated tests that cover all our code.**

 Now let’s go back to our lovely plot.
 There is one more huge chunk of work.
 Changing existing code.
 Also known as refactoring.
 Yes, as astonishing as it sounds you have to clean up your code just the same way as you have to clean up your kitchen.
 This process is called refactoring and its importance cannot be understated.
 It helps you keeping the logic of the code under control by sorting things out.
 All the time, over and over again.
 Without refactoring your code quite quickly becomes such a huge mess, you will barely be able to make any changes.
 And there will be a million places where bugs can hide.
+Though changing code always has the inherent danger, that you might break it.
+This is one of the reasons why we need good tests.
+If we have a good test coverage, we can change the code with confidence that we don't break it.

 The third rule of software engineering: